Our heartfelt sympathy goes out to the people who have been affected by the Coronavirus Disease (COVID-19).

 Astellas Pharma US, Inc. and the Astellas Global Health Foundation have each expanded support to local and global communities fighting COVID-19 by providing more than $2.7 million of financial assistance, in aggregate, to meet the urgent demand for resources to help patients, health care workers, and first responders.

 - At a national level in the United States, Astellas has provided support to help humanitarian organizations working to support communities affected by COVID-19.
 This includes Astellas’ corporate donations to Americares, the American Red Cross, and Direct Relief to help their emergency efforts.
-Additionally, in the U.S., through its Corporate Charitable Donation process, Astellas has issued a request for proposal (RFP) process to non-profit healthcare organizations that align with the company’s focus areas as outlined in the RFP, to aid in the fight against COVID-19.
+Additionally, in the U.S., through its Corporate Charitable Donation process, Astellas issued a request for proposal (RFP) process and awarded funding to five non-profit healthcare organizations that align with the company’s focus areas, to support patients and care partners during the pandemic.
 The company has also coordinated opportunities to mobilize equipment, personal protective equipment (PPE) donations, blood donations in alignment with the Centers for Disease Control and Prevention guidance, employee contributions, and volunteerism to meet the critical demand for time and resources where needs are most pressing.
 Locally at the Astellas- US headquarters in Illinois, Astellas is partnering with multiple state organizations, as a Founding Partner to the Governor’s Illinois COVID-19 Response Fund and the Illinois Biotechnology Innovation Organization (iBIO) COVID-19 PPE Relief Fund.

 Furthermore, as part of the company’s ongoing commitment to ensuring that patients have access to our products, we have implemented changes to our patient assistance programs in the US offered through Astellas Pharma Support SolutionsSM, which offers support to patients needing access and reimbursement assistance.
 The changes were made to make the application and verification process easily accessible for patients who have lost their jobs or insurance coverage as a result of COVID-19 and increase customer service capacity in light of the influx of patients requiring assistance.